Eiperocho/nesting-files-creation-utility/README.md

 You can run by double clicking on the .exe.

-It will create a file called NESTFILES.ZIP.
+If you chose to create a .zip archive, it will create a file called NESTFILES.ZIP.
 That is the file you put in the Intention Repeater.
 Make sure your intentions are in the INTENTIONS.TXT file before running the Repeater.

+If you didn't create a .zip archive, it will create a set of NEST-XXX.TXT files.
+So, to choose the power level you want, you would put NEST-50.TXT in the Repeater to run power level 50.
+You can go as high as you want.

 I will walk you through an example run.